gauravsatav/RStudio-Basics/docs/index.md

 link-citations: yes
 github-repo:
 url: 'http\://seankross.com/bookdown-start/'
-description: "Everything you need (and nothing more) to start a bookdown book."
+description: "An introduction to kickstarting a data analytics project in R Studio"
 ---

 # Preface {-}

-This is the very first part of the book.
+This document is an attempt to provide the reader with a walkthrough into how a typical analysis is carried out using R Studios.